ritstar/Object-Detection-and-Caption-Generator/README.md

 To run this app, follow these steps :-
 1. Download and install [NodeJS](https://nodejs.org/en/) on your machine.
 1. Download this repository and open the repository directory in you command line.
-1. Type `npm install` command to install all modules which we have used.
+1. Type `npm install` command to install all modules which we have used in our project.
 1. Type `npm start` command to start this on localhost.

 #### Use can also visit: http://ritstar-0270.firebaseapp.com directly.